Brittany campaign: Squadron of barques in Ferrol

-The Tactical Use of these Naval Forces
+Tactical use of these naval forces

 The naval objectives of the Brittany campaign were, at all times, clearly defined.
 On the one hand, support for the ground forces in certain actions and harassment of those coastal populations that were within the enemy's area of influence.
 On the other hand, to "make war on England and the rebels of Flanders and that they also capture as good prey all the ships and merchandise that they can, going and coming to said kingdoms and those towns that are with His Majesty and against the Holy Union".

 But discrepancies arose when establishing the most suitable type of ships to achieve these objectives.
 In Brittany, two concepts of warfare at sea still clashed.
 Brochero represents those who consider that the galleys can play an important role despite the adverse circumstances, pointing out to Philip II that "eight galleys with eight hundred soldiers would be lords of all these ports and the coasts of England and without doubt they will do as they will".

 For his part, Pedro de Zubiaur was in favor of round ships, indicating, not without a certain irony, that "three galleys are enough… two to go out and the other as a hospital", for the many sick men that bad weather caused among those poorly fed forces.

 In fact, the criterion of a joint use of both types of vessels was imposed, responding to the criterion of Águila who considered it very convenient that "for the dams, (the galleys), they go coast to coast and the barques are made to go to sea because if some enemies appear and want to save themselves on land, they encounter the galleys".
 The truth is that the round ships were much more effective, even in support actions such as the relief of Blaye and the subsequent attack on Bordeaux.

-Five months after Zubiar's brilliant victory in November, 1592, using five flyboats to disburse a convoy of 40 English ships escorted by 6 warships, boarding the Flagship and setting it ablaze, and capturing 3 ships, his naval force engaged defeated an English naval force, commanded by Admiral Wilkenson, off the coast of Blaye.
-The initial stage had 4 Spanish pinnaces go up against 6 English galleons which were disbursed thus allowing Villaviciosa's troops to disembark and relieve the Catholic forces.
+Five months after Zubiar's naval victory in November, 1592, in which he used five flyboats to disperse a convoy of 40 English ships escorted by 6 warships, boarding the Flagship and setting it ablaze, and capturing 3 ships, his naval force engaged defeated an English naval force, commanded by Admiral Wilkenson, off the coast of Blaye.
+The initial stage had 4 Spanish pinnaces go up against 6 English galleons which were dispersed, thus allowing Villaviciosa's troops to disembark and relieve the Catholic forces.
 The final stage of the naval battle pitted 16 Spanish pinnaces and flyboats against some 60 ships with heavy casualties on both sides with victory ultimately favoring the Spaniards.